Safety system testing: The systems we absolutely must not break

 Lack of authentication

-• No authentication mechanism in Modbus protocol
+• No authentication mechanism in the Modbus protocol

-• Network access equals system access
+• Network access equals access to the protection settings

 Information disclosure